OpenKH/OpenKh/docs/kh2/file/type/00progress.md

 #### Lower Story Flag

-Lowers the story flag, enabling it to be reraised.
+Lowers the story flag, enabling it to be reraised including all the operations tied to it.

-#### Raise Minigame Flag
+#### Raise Menu Flag

-Raises a minigame flag.
+Raises a menu flag.

+#### Lower Menu Flag

+Lowers a menu flag.

 #### Raise Story Flag